espressif/esp-hosted/README.md

 # ESP-Hosted

-Espressif launched this solution in 2020 and since then it helped many IoT enthusiast, developers, OEMs to offload their host's connectivity burden to ESP chipsets.
-Applications developed using this solution includes but not limited to Bluetooth headphones, Bluetooth speakers, smart door locks, smart vacuum cleaners, video streaming applications and many more.

-## Introduction

-ESP-Hosted is an open source solution that provides a way to use ESP board as a communication co-processor.
-This solution provides wireless connectivity (network and BT/BLE) to the host, allowing it to communicate with other devices.
+ESP-Hosted is an open source solution that provides a way to use Espressif SoCs and modules as a communication co-processor.
+This solution provides wireless connectivity (Wi-Fi and BT/BLE) to the host microprocessor or microcontroller, allowing it to communicate with other devices.

-It leverages Wi-Fi and Bluetooth capabilities of ESP board to the host, helping it to be a smart device.

 ## Overview

-Following is the broader level block diagram that depicts where ESP-Hosted fits in the entire system.
+Following is the high level block diagram for ESP-Hosted.
 Detailed block diagram is available in subsequent sections.

-* As it can be seen in the diagram, host needs to be equipped with TCP/IP stack and Bluetooth/BLE stack.
+* As it can be seen in the diagram TCP/IP stack and Bluetooth/BLE stack run on the host MCU/MPU.
 * The host driver of ESP-Hosted, registers a network and HCI interface in host operating system.
 * The host driver is responsible for transferring of network and HCI packets to and from host operating system
-* ESP firmware application runs on ESP board and it facilitates communication between host software and ESP wifi and Bluetooth/BLE controller
+* The firmware application runs on Espressif SoC and it facilitates communication between host software and Espressif wifi and Bluetooth/BLE controller